oerc0122/MDANSE/Doc/pages/analysis.rst

 Box Translated Trajectory
 '''''''''''''''''''''''''
-A "Box Translated Trajectory" in molecular dynamics simulations refers to a technique where the entire simulation box, representing the space in which molecules interact, is shifted or translated during the simulation.
+A box translated trajectory in molecular dynamics simulations refers to a technique where the entire simulation box, representing the space in which molecules interact, is shifted or translated during the simulation.
 This approach can be useful for correcting periodic boundary condition artifacts,